fraserivison/hangman-game/README.md

 ### Validator Testing

-- The code has been checked using PEP 8 standards to ensure proper formatting and style.
+- The code has been checked using PEP8 standards to ensure proper formatting and style- any issues that were found were fixed.
-- External validators were used to check the README.md for consistent and effective markdown formatting.

 ![Testing-1](md_images/pep8-1.png)
 ![Testing-2](md_images/pep8-2.png)